 AI site builder and Horizons app: When it comes to equipping you with all sorts of AI tools to launch your website or app with minimum effort, Hostinger is a tough one to beat.
 Hostinger's AI website builder features a grid-based editor, branding and design tools, an SEO toolkit, and 170+ predesigned templates.

-If you’re looking to build something a bit more complex, Hostinger offers its own coding platform, Hostinger Horizons, which can turn simple prompts into full-fledged web-based software applications.
+If you're looking to build something a bit more complex, Hostinger offers its own coding platform, Hostinger Horizons, that turns simple prompts into full-fledged web-based software applications.

-AI website builder for WordPress: If your mind is set on WordPress, Hostinger also has a separate platform for building dynamic WordPress sites with AI-generated components.
+AI website builder for WordPress: If you're set on WordPress, Hostinger also offers a dedicated platform for building dynamic WordPress sites with AI-generated components.
 You can choose between the default Gutenberg block editor or Elementor as your page builder base, then let Hostinger generate all the layouts you need with AI.

 Accessible hPanel UI: If you're intimidated by the complex, cluttered cPanel interface, Hostinger offers a simplified server management system called hPanel that makes navigation and setup much easier.
 You can manage multiple websites, quickly glance through key metrics and settings, and access all your databases and files from one place.